The Ken Burns version, cont'd

 There is no one whose opinion on the Ken Burns version I wanted more than Yale’s Professor Charles Hill.
 Professor Hill is diplomat in residence and lecturer in International Studies at Yale as well as a research fellow of the Hoover Institution.
 Before he landed at Yale, however, Professor Hill had an incredibly distinguished career in the State Department.
 In the course of his career in the government he served in Saigon during the climactic period of the Vietnam War (1971-1973).
 Among the roles he served was that of mission coordinator in the United States Embassy.
 Molly Worthen covers Professor Hill’s work in Vietnam in chapter 6 of her precocious 2005 biography, The Man on Whom Nothing Was Lost: The Grand Strategy of Charles Hill.

 Professor Hill watched the documentary with intense attention.
 I quoted from an email he sent me on the documentary in an earlier installment of this series.
-The Hoover Institution has now posted Professor Hill’s long column “On ‘The Vietnam War.'”
+The Hoover Institution has now posted Professor Hill’s essay “On ‘The Vietnam War.'”
 It opens:

 “History is written by the victors” has been the wisdom of the ages, restated jocularly but truthfully by Winston Churchill about his story of the Second World War.
 Ken Burns and Lynn Novick’s “The Vietnam War” fulfills this dictum once again, but with a unique twist.
 As Americans, they are among the losers, but their documentary exalts the winners—Communist North Vietnam.
 At the same time, they themselves are on the winning side in the domestic American contest between the anti-Vietnam War movement and those who saw the war as necessary in the larger Cold War struggle.